pysat/pysat/docs/tutorial/tutorial_basics.rst

    dmsp.data = vefi[(dmsp['mlat'] < 5) & (dmsp['mlat'] > -5)]

-See the :any:`Instrument` section for more information.
+See the :any:`pysat.Instrument` section for more information.

 Simple Analysis Example
 ^^^^^^^^^^^^^^^^^^^^^^^